Home » Tools » Accessories » The Best Power Feeder For Saws and Routers

 I can’t think of another tool in the woodworking shop that is called a baby.

-However, if you want the best performance the Powermatic PF-33-Jr is the top of the line.
-For a few hundred dollars more it features the standard “post” design that will make the feeder easier to use and adjust.
-And, it is my choice for use on table saws with it’s extra horizontal reach.
+However, the Powermatic PF-33-Jr is the top line if you want the best performance.
+For a few hundred dollars more, it features the standard “post” design, making the feeder easier to use and adjust.
+And, it is my choice for use on table saws with its extra horizontal reach.

 Powermatic PF-33-Jr Small Power Feeder